ParidhiSinghPS/LINUX_DOCS/Readme.md

 1. PREVILEGE USER:- It is a Super user and it has a full power.
 2. NON-PREVILEGE USER:- It has a less power.
 3. SYSTEM USER:- It make automatically.

-Question 1- How to make a user ?
-- Ans:- # useradd or #adduser
-Question 2 :- How to create the password for user ?
-- Ans:- # passwd(user name)
-Qusetion 3:- How to delete the user but keep the data ?
-- Ans:- # userdel(user name)
-Question 4:-How to create a group ?
-- Ans:- # groupadd (group name)
-- Ans:- # groupdel (grroup name)

 ## PARTITION
 - What is a Partition?